June is Pride Month

 This Book is Banned - Pride Flag

-This book is banned-Scarlet Books by and about the LGBTQ+ community are the most frequent targets of bans at public schools and libraries across the country.
-(Right up there with books about race, racism, or have characters of color.)[1]
+Books by and about the LGBTQ+ community are the most frequent targets of bans at public schools and libraries across the country.
+(Right up there with books about race, racism, or those with characters of color.)[1]
 And these challenges explicitly state that young people shouldn’t be exposed to LGBTQ+ material.[2]

-Books have the ability to give us a glimpse into lives and experiences other than our own, and Maia Kobabe’s graphic memoir Gender Queer is a perfect example.
-Unfortunately, according to the American Library Association (ALA) Gender Queer has been at the top of the banned book list for two years running (2021 and 2022).[4]
+Because books have the ability to give us a glimpse into lives and experiences other than our own.
+And as a result, see those whose life experience is different from ours as fellow human beings rather than a frightening Other.
+Maia Kobabe’s graphic memoir Gender Queer is a perfect example.
+Unfortunately, according to the American Library Association (ALA) Gender Queer continues to be at the top of the banned book list.[4]

 This Book is Banned-Gender Queer Cover